LangGraph: State Graphs for More Robust Agents

-The enthusiasm around LLM agents over the past year has hit an uncomfortable wall: the classic loop pattern —invoke the model, check if it requests a tool, execute it, repeat— works fine in demos and crumbles the moment the task has three steps and a condition.
-Agents lose context, get stuck in infinite loops on the same tool, can’t be resumed after failure and, when something goes wrong, the operator stares at a flat log wondering why the model decided what it decided.
-LangGraph, released by the LangChain team in early 2024, tackles that problem by treating the agent as an explicit state graph rather than a conversational black box.
+The enthusiasm around LLM agents has hit an uncomfortable wall: the classic loop pattern —invoke the model, check if it requests a tool, execute it, repeat— works in demos and crumbles the moment the task has three steps and a condition.
+Agents lose context, get stuck in infinite loops, can’t be resumed after failure and, when something goes wrong, the operator stares at a flat log wondering why the model decided what it decided.
+LangGraph[1] tackles that problem by treating the agent as an explicit state graph rather than a conversational black box.

-The LangGraph Mental Model
+The LangGraph mental model

 from langgraph.graph import StateGraph, END